NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial1.md

 ## Introduction

 In this tutorial we train an AtacWorks model to denoise the signal track and call peaks from aggregate single-cell ATAC-seq data derived from a small number of cells.
-We use the dsc-ATAC-seq dataset presented in reference (1), section (once the text is final we will refer to page number, section, table).
+We use the dsc-ATAC-seq dataset presented in reference (1) (Section "AtacWorks enhances ATAC-seq results from small numbers of single cells", also Supplementary Table 8).
 This dataset consists of single-cell ATAC-seq data from several types of human blood cells.

-Note that all the AtacWorks models described in reference (1) are available to download (insert public link when available) and you may be able to use one of these instead of training a new model.
+Note that all the AtacWorks models described in reference (1) are available to download (https://atacworks-paper.s3.us-east-2.amazonaws.com) and you may be able to use one of these instead of training a new model.
 To learn how to download and use an existing model, refer to [Tutorial 2](tutorial2.md).

 We selected 2400 Monocytes from this dataset - this is our ‘clean’, high-coverage dataset.
 We then randomly sampled 50 of these 2400 Monocytes.
 Here's what the ATAC-seq signal from 50 cells and 2400 cells looks like, for a region on chromosome 10: